 To get started:

-link in the 'Sell' drop-down at the top of most eBay pages
+Click on the Sell tab at the top of most eBay pages

 On the next page, enter 3-5 words about your item and then click the Start selling button.

 We’ll guide you through the process of listing your item step-by-step, including helping you find the best category.
 Selecting the right category is important as it helps buyers find your listing.

 Search for items that have already sold (completed listings) by following these steps:

 Click the Advanced Search link located at the top of most eBay pages

 Enter your keywords and any other search information

 Select the Completed listings check box

 Different ways to sell